xamarin/docs-archive/recipes/ios/multitasking/track_significant_location_change/README.md

 ---
-id:{356ba06a-5be9-4f4c-88a4-1dabd3b5c54f }
+id: {356ba06a-5be9-4f4c-88a4-1dabd3b5c54f }
-title:Track Significant Location Change
+title: Track Significant Location Change
-brief:The Significant Location Changes API tracks major changes in the user's location by keeping track of changes in cell towers.
+brief: The Significant Location Changes API tracks major changes in the user's location by keeping track of changes in cell towers.
 This API requires a device with a cellular radio.
 ---

 [ ![](Images/01.png)](Images/01.png)

 # Recipe

 1. The Significant Location Changes API requires the **CoreLocation** library, so we'll start by adding the using directive:
 ```
 using CoreLocation;
 ```

 <ol start="2">
   <li>Next, create an instance of a <code>CLLocationManager</code>.
-The location manager listens to the system's location service:</li>
+The location manager listens to the system's location service: </li>
 </ol>

 ```